stephengroe/leetcode-problems/README.md

-# Leetcode Problems
+# LeetCode Problems

-**Solutions to problems I solve on Leetcode**

-Problems on Leetcode are a kind of fun hobby.
+Solving problems with code is a fun hobby, and LeetCode has thousands to choose from!
 These are my solutions.

-I'll push solutions that work, but they may not all be optimized for time/space complexity.

 ## Solutions